 Here is the guidebook by Jiri Herodek on how to use Amazon Web Services and its machine learning module for sourcing and which pros and cons it has.
 Before we dive into the process let us explain a couple of notions you need to be familiar with before implementing the whole process into your sourcing strategy.

 Amazon Web Services (AWS) is an on-demand cloud platform providing services to individuals and companies as well.
 AWS comprises various modules like Application Integration, Analytics, AR & VR, Cost Management, Blockchain.
 Machine Learning, Robotics, Mobile, etc. You can check more information here.
 If you want to know more I suggest you go through the free online training platform to be more familiar with the technology and basic concepts.
 We use only Machine learning and S3 storage in our sourcing process.
 You will find them in the administration of your AWS account.
 The advantage of AWS is that you pay as you go.
 I pay usually 0.90 USD per month.
 It depends on the number of predictions (activities) that you do.
 Predictions can be real-time (synchronous) and batch (asynchronous).
 I always use real-time predictions since you can see the output immediately and it’s more appropriate for a smaller data sample and it’s also cheaper.

 The most important thing that you have to remember is that machine learning models are looking for patterns in data that you upload to the system.
-You can use this model for the compatibility process in terms of the skills, location or photo.
+You can use this model for the compatibility process in terms of skills, location, or photo.

-The output is JSON file that you import to your Google spreadsheet.
-The result is information about the candidates and percentage fit rate.
+The output is a JSON file that you import to your Google spreadsheet.
+The result is information about the candidates and the percentage fit rate.